zchase/node-tutorial/DeployNode/build-and-deploy-nodejs-to-digitalocean.md

 Now push the changes to your repo
         $git push origin master

 Now  we have our GitHub/BitBucket repo all set up.
 Yet there is still one more thing we have to do before we set up our app on Distelli and get it deployed into production.
 Go back to your terminal and enter the command `npm init`.
 Follow the prompts and afterwards you should now have a package.json file in your directory.
-Once that file has been created push the update into your GitHub Rep.
+Once that file is created, push the update into your GitHub Rep.

         $ git add .
         $ git commit -m "Added package.json"